deepakravibabu/VHDL/README.md

 # VHDL
-Working example of SPI protocol used by master and slave devices in VHDL
+Working example of SPI protocol used by master and a slave device

 <img src="SPI/Simulation_Waveform/spi.png" width = "250">